 “Are there any real correlations between the season and the sales of this particular product?”

-It’s easy to analyze the conversion, engagement, retention rates using ML and find unexpected behavior patterns in clients’ behavior that will further influence price formation and the strategy in general.
+It’s easy to analyze the conversion, engagement, and retention rates using ML and find unexpected behavior patterns in clients’ behavior that will further influence price formation and the strategy in general.
 What about B2B?
 B2B businesses can simply get deeper insights from the clientele using detailed and accurate segmentation.

-- ML for Building of the Recommendation Systems
+- ML for Building the Recommendation Systems

 For e-commerce stores recommending the right product to the right customer at the right time is priceless.